fingerprintjs/fingerprintjs-pro-cloudflare-worker/contributing.md

 Create pull requests for the `main` branch.

 ### How to build
-After cloning the repo, run `yarn install` to install packages.
+After cloning the repo, run `pnpm install` to install packages.

-Run `yarn build` for creating a build in `dist` folder.
+Run `pnpm build` for creating a build in `dist` folder.
 After building, `dist/fingerprintjs-pro-cloudflare-worker.esm.js` file is created, and it is used to deploy to CF.

 ### How to run locally